pettsol/CryptoToolbox/32-bit/HC-128/Readme.txt

 This folder contain an implementation of the
 HC-128 stream cipher.
-The stream cipher documentation was submitted to eStream and is currently part of the software-oriented stream cipher portfolio.
+The stream cipher documentation was submitted to eStream by
+Hongjun Wu and is currently part of the software-oriented stream cipher portfolio.

 The stream cipher requres a 128-bit key and a 128-bit initialization vector (IV) as